U Chicago CS Dept Logo

 Textbook

-The required text is Introduction to Algorithms (Third Edition) by T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein.
-The Third Edition is available at MIT Press and at amazon.
-The Second Edition is available at amazon (ISBN: 0262032937).
-The course will support both the Third and Second Editions of the textbook.
+The required text is Introduction to Algorithms (Third Edition) by T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein (ISBN 978-0-262-03384-8), available at MIT Press and at amazon.

 Lectures